-You will have a Western breakfast at your hotel.
-Your private guide and driver will be waiting in the lobby, prepared with bottled water and map, ready to maximize your time.
+Your private guide and driver will be waiting in the hotel lobby, prepared with bottled water and map, ready to maximize your time.

 In the morning you will visit the Temple of Heaven, the royal altar where the emperors of the Ming and Qing dynasties worshipped heaven.
 Before you enter the Temple of Heaven, you will come across lots of local people doing their morning exercises, including playing tai chi, singing cage birds, writing calligraphies on the ground, and kicking shuttlecocks.
 You can join them to share the happiness with the local people.